AzamatZarlykov/Durak-AI/README.md

 The project root directory consists of the following folders:

-* Thesis: Contains the research work in PDF format
+* Thesis: Contains the research work
 * Poster: Contains the poster in SVG format
 * Durak: Contains the implementation of the project